-In 2014-2015, more than 295,000 teachers taught in the California's K-12 public schools.
+In 2016-17, more than 305,000 teachers taught in the California's K-12 public schools.
 Nearly three-fourths (73 percent) of the teachers were female while less than one-third (27 percent) were male.
-Approximately two-thirds (65 percent) identified themselves as White and another
+Approximately two-thirds (63 percent) identified themselves as White and another one-fifth (20 percent) identified as Hispanic.
+Asians constituted seven percent and African American four percent.
+American Indian was less than one percent and teachers belonging to two or more races constituted another one percent and the remaining four percent did not respond.

-Source: California Department of Education's Data Quest; Certificated Staff by Ethnicity for 2014-15 (most recent data available).
+Source: California Department of Education's Data Quest; Certificated Staff by Ethnicity for 2016-17.
 State Summary, Number of teachers by ethnicity.
-Asian/Filipino category includes Pacific Islander also.
+Asian/Filipino category includes Pacific Islander also. https://dq.cde.ca.gov/dataquest/Staff/StaffByEth.aspx?cLevel=State&cYear=2016-17&cChoice=StateNum&cType=T&cGender=B&Submit=1